bstopp/puppet-aem/README.md

 #### Define: `aem::agent::replication::flush`

  Creates a _Flush_ replication agent.
 This definition has a limited property set based on the parameters typically required for this type of agent.
-For more details and examples, see the [wiki].
+For more details and examples, see the [wiki](docs/AEM-Replication-Agent-Types.md).
 For information on AEM Replications agents, see the [documentation](https://docs.adobe.com/docs/en/aem/6-2/deploy/configuring/replication.html).

 ##### `name`
 Namevar.
 Required.
 Specifies the name of this replication agent.
 The name must only contain letters and numbers.
 This will be the node name when it is created.